 The MBN broadband demand was also segmented by the type of Internet access service that the respondents currently have, i.e., dialup, cable modem, DSL or satellite.
-This greatly helps to better understand to what extent the current users of dial-up and DSL/cable modern type services would switch to a must faster service offered by the MBN.
-The analysis was performed at the two price points of \$40 and \$60 per month.
+This greatly helps to better understand to what extent the current users of dial-up and DSL/cable modem type services would switch to a must faster service offered by the MBN.
+The analysis was performed at the price point of \$40 per month.
 The results are shown in the chart below.